nealde/Ampere/README.md

 -->

-battery.py
+battery
 ------------

-`battery.py` is a Python module for working with battery models.
+`battery` is a Python module for working with battery models.

 Using a [scikit-learn-like API](https://arxiv.org/abs/1309.0238), we hope to make visualizing, fitting, and analyzing impedance spectra more intuitive and reproducible.